 If you love adventure, the outdoors, and trying new and exciting things, Wilderness Orientation is for you—no previous wilderness experience needed!
 All that’s required is a willingness to try new things, a positive outlook, and good physical health.
 After reading about this year's trip options, scroll to the bottom of this page for more information about participating in a Wilderness Orientation.

-2017 Wilderness Trips
+2019 Wilderness Trips

-Base Camp Adventure (July 30–August 4)
+Base Camp Adventure (August 2–7)Cancelled

-- Held at Camp Ao-Wa-Kiya in Northern Michigan, this trip is designed for those who want to experience adventure, but prefer a camp setting.
+- Held at Camp Ao-Wa-Kiya in Northern Michigan, this trip is designed for those who want to experience adventure but prefer a camp setting.
 Students will take on a high ropes course, paintballing, canoeing, tubing, and valuable reflection time.

-Lake Superior Provincial Park backpacking I (August 13–20)
+Lake Superior Provincial Park backpacking (August 19–27)

 - The Lake Superior Coastal Trail is one of the most scenic stretches of backpacking.
-Students should anticipate moderate to challenging hiking, mastering backcountry skills, enjoying beaches and primitive camping.
+Students should anticipate moderate to challenging hiking, mastering backcountry skills, enjoying beaches, and primitive camping.

 - Students will embark on a self-supported sea kayak through the North Channel.
-This trip includes camping on granite islands and peninsulas, climbing and rappelling, and gaining skills to live out of kayak for a week.
+This trip includes camping on granite islands and peninsulas, climbing and rappelling, and gaining skills to live out of a kayak for a week.

-Red River Gorge rock climbing (August 13–20)
+Red River Gorge Rock Climbing (August 19–27)

-- “The Red” is the most famous rock climbing in Eastern United States.
+- “The Red” is the most famous rock climbing in the Eastern United States.
 Students will rock climb and camp at Natural Bridges State Park.
 This course is tailored to beginners and experienced climbers alike and provides instruction on climbing technique.

-Northern Michigan Multi Element Adventure (August 22–29)
+Northern Michigan Multi-Element Adventure (August 19–27)